slak44/ckompiler/README.md

 ### Analysis

-The [analysis][analysis] package takes the syntax tree and it turns each function into a graph, with nodes that contain a simpler intermediate representation.
+The [analysis][analysis] package takes the syntax tree, and turns each function into a graph, with nodes that contain a simpler intermediate representation.

 ###### Control flow